ShapeNet/LightweightRenderer/README.md

 First, install dependencies by apt-get:

 	sudo apt-get install libosmesa-dev libglew-dev libdevil-dev libassimp-dev freeglut3-dev libpng3

+You need latest Mesa3D support (>=11.3).
+It might be tricky to get the support from latest Mesa3D.

 Then, build the code by running

 	make